x3itsolutions/mcp23017/README.md

 GPIO Port A is hardcoded as WRITE

-GPIO PORT B is hardcoded as READ
+GPIO Port B is hardcoded as READ